carsonicator/NUelementsDB/README.md

 ORDER BY u.[Last Name]
 ```

-## Querying for authors pubs when authors are in at least one of three groups.
-Also includes Scopus Author ID and Employee_ID
+## Querying for authors pubs when authors are in at least one of three groups
+# Also includes Scopus Author ID and Employee_ID
 ```SQL

 -- NOTE: Pubs may have duplicate publication dates, DOIs, and proprietary IDs (Scopus, WOS, etc.)